-In the competitive world of CPG retail, one question can help you stand apart:
+In the competitive world of CPG retail, answering one question can help you stand apart:

 With an almost endless array of options available at their fingertips, why should consumers consider your brand over another?